bencheee/woofdotcom/static/documentation/testing/TEST.md

 * Select category (required) does not have any validation restrictions and all options are pre populated by documents in 'categories' collection from database
 * Post title (required) is between 2 and 25 characters long
-* Summary (required) is min 10 and max 150 characters long
+* Summary (required) is max 150 characters long
-* Post content (required) is min 250 and max 10000 characters long
+* Post content (required) is max 10000 characters long
 * Upload photo - validation is done within python code

 **All tests passed!**